SPS CONSTRUCTION

 Causes of Structural Failure

-• Overstress from additional long-term dead loads, such as multiple layers of roofing material, is one of the primary causes of structural failure.
+• Overstress from added long-term dead loads, such as multiple roof layers

-• Exposure to chemicals, extreme heat and moisture
+• Exposure to moisture, chemicals, or extreme heat

 • Improperly installed mechanical equipment